-As of the end of the period covered by this Quarterly Report on Form 10-Q, the Company conducted an evaluation under the supervision and with the participation of the Company's management, including the Company's Interim Chief Executive Officer (principal executive officer) and Chief Financial Officer (principal financial officer) of the Company's disclosure controls and procedures as defined in Rule 13(a)-15(e) and 15(d)-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-Based on this evaluation, the Interim Chief Executive Officer and Chief Financial Officer concluded that the disclosure controls and procedures were not effective as of June 30, 2024 due to the material weaknesses in the Company's internal control over financial reporting as reported in its Annual Report on Form 10-K.
+The Company conducted an evaluation under the supervision and with the participation of the Company's management, including the Company's Chief Executive Officer (principal executive officer) and Chief Financial Officer (principal financial officer) of the Company's disclosure controls and procedures (as defined in Rule 13(a)-15(e) and 15(d)-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) as of June 30, 2024.
+At the time of the filing of the Company's Original Form 10-Q, the Chief Executive Officer and Chief Financial Officer concluded that the disclosure controls and procedures were not effective as of June 30, 2024 due to the material weaknesses in the Company's internal control over financial officer concluded that the disclosure controls and procedures were not effective as of June 30, 2024, the Company's Chief Executive Officer and Chief Financial Officer concluded that the disclosure controls and procedures were not effective as of June 30, 2024 due to the foregoing material weaknesses and the continuing material weaknesses in the Company's internal control over financial reporting as described below.